-The Board of Directors is comprised of four Independent Directors and two Executive Directors.
-The Board is chaired by Robert Watts an Independent Director with over 40 years experience in the mining industry.
+The Board of Directors is comprised of four Independent Directors, one Outside Director and two Executive Directors.
+The Board is chaired by Robert Watts, an Independent Director with over 40 years experience in the mining industry.
 The four Independent Directors have significant experience in the fields of Exploration, Accounting & Finance, Mining Law, and Mining Operations.
+The Outside Director represents the Company's major shareholder Benton Resources Corp. ("Benton").
 Alan Stephens is the President and CEO of the Company and has over 33 years of international mining experience including Latin America.